 - Does it meet all the halacha requirements?
 Nope.

 - Did a Rabbi supervise the process – from harvesting and milling the oat flour – to my baking process?
 Nope.

 However, I did get a few things right:

-Does making my own gluten-free matzah recipe make me feel closer to completing the mitzvah of matzah without making me sick or breaking the bank?
+- Does making my own gluten-free matzo recipe make me feel closer to completing the mitzvah of matzo without making me sick or breaking the bank?
 Yep.

-Gluten-Free Matzah Recipe
+Gluten-Free Matzo Recipe

 Third, you must measure out all your ingredients and have them ready to go.
-Have the oat flour measured and placed into a large bowl (this will be your mixing bowl), your salt in another, and the water in the another.
+Have the oat flour measured and placed into a large bowl (this will be your mixing bowl), your salt in another, and the water in another.

 Forth, you must have all your supplies ready to go.
-Have a rolling pin, fork, butter knife, mixing spatula and flat spatula (for lifting the flattened dough from the countertop to your baking sheet) at your side.
+Have a rolling pin, fork, butter knife, mixing spatula, and flat spatula (for lifting the flattened dough from the countertop to your baking sheet) at your side.